dereksonderegger/444/docs/38_Databases.md

 Fortunately, reading information from a database instead of an in-memory table won't change our current work flow and superficially the change is trivial.
 However, the impact can be quite profound in the timeliness and re-usability of our work.
 However, the package `dbplyr` is really only intended for *reading* from the data base and does not support *writing* to the data base.

 ## Tutorial Set-Up

+Databases should be run on a server that is ALWAYS on and available via an internet connection.
+To connect to a database, we'll need to know the internet address and be able to authenticate with a username/password combination.

 To demonstrate how a database works, we unfortunately need to have a live database to connect to.
 In real situations this would already be done (probably by somebody else) and you would just need to install some DataBase Interface (DBI) package that will negotiate creating a connection between your R-session and the database.

 However for this example, we need to start up a data base before we can start working with.